rhit-valentwa/CSCI380-Research/README.md

 # CSResearch

-This is the repository for Houghton University's "CSCI 380A Collaboratv Research in Computer Science".
+This is the repository for Houghton University's "CSCI 380A Collaborative Research in Computer Science".